Francesco Guccini: 1970s

 Guccini had his first commercial success in 1976, with Via Paolo Fabbri 43, which was the sixth best-selling album of the year.
 It was named after the address of the house in Bologna where he lived.
 He sang with a more mature and determined voice, and the musical structure was more complex than in his earlier works.
 The album contained "L'avvelenata", a bitter and colourful reply to the criticism he received for Stanze di vita quotidiana, which cited one of his critics, Riccardo Bertoncelli.
 Later Guccini was reluctant in performing the song during concerts, saying it was obsolete.

-The title track was an abstract description of Guccini's life in Bologna, which referenced Borges and Barthes; it also mentioned the "three heroines of Italian song", Alice, Marinella and Lilly, three women from songs by Italian singer-songwriters De Gregori, De André and Venditti.
-Other notable tracks were "Canzone quasi d'Amore", characterised by existential poetry, and "Il pensionato", about an old neighbour of Guccini, focusing on the sad psychological situation of some old people.
+The title track was an abstract description of Guccini's life in Bologna, which references both Jorge Luis Borges and Roland Barthes; it also mentioned the "three heroines of Italian song", Alice, Marinella, and Lilly, three women from songs by Italian singer-songwriters Francesco De Gregori, Fabrizio De André, and Antonello Venditti.
+Other notable tracks on the album are "Canzone quasi d'Amore", characterised by existential poetry, and "Il pensionato", about an old neighbour of Guccini, focusing on the sad psychological situation of some old people.
 Guccini's next album, Amerigo was released in 1978.
 The most popular song was "Eskimo", but Guccini claimed the highest point was the title track, a ballad about an emigrant uncle of his.

-In 1977 the weekly magazine Grand Hotel featured Guccini on the cover titled "The father every teenager would have liked to have".
+In 1977, the weekly magazine Grand Hotel featured Guccini on the cover titled "The father every teenager would have liked to have".
 Guccini did not endorse the article, which was based on an interview he did not know would be published, and commented: "I cannot understand how they chose that title, I write songs for an audience of people in their thirties, I do not see how an audience of sixteen year olds fresh out of school could relate with the things I say."
-In the same year, Guccini separated from his wife Roberta (the song "Eskimo" is about this event), and started cohabitating with Angela.
+In the same year, Guccini separated from his wife Roberta (the song "Eskimo" is about this event), and started co-habitating with Angela.
 In 1978 they had a daughter, Teresa, to whom the songs "Culodritto" and "E un giorno..." are dedicated.
-In 1979 the live album Album concerto, recorded in a concert with Nomadi, was released.
-It was peculiar because the songs were performed in duet with Augusto Daolio, and because it included previously unreleased songs: "Dio è morto", "Noi", and "Per fare un uomo".
+In 1979, the live album Album concerto, recorded in a concert with Nomadi, was released.
+It was considered by some peculiar then, because, the songs were performed in duet with Augusto Daolio, and because it includes the previously unreleased songs: "Dio è morto", "Noi", and "Per fare un uomo".